 The process for speaking at a Local Area Committee

-For agenda items, a total time of five minutes for and five minutes against is permitted for all public speakers i.e. if there are five people wishing to speak in support they will each have one minute to speak, likewise for objectors.
+For agenda items, people wishing to speak in support will each have three minutes to speak, likewise for objectors.

 - Prepare your statement or questions beforehand – this will help you to put your point across clearly and simply.

 - Try to relax – the Committee is interested in what you have to say.
 Direct your comments and questions to the Chair.

 - Speak slowly and clearly, stating your name and address, in case we need to respond to you later in writing.

 - Be brief and to the point; and please do not repeat comments made by previous speakers.

 - Remember these are not ‘public meetings’ where the Council staff and Councillors enter into debate with the public, these are meetings ‘open to the public’.